 Maryland Sports Betting Bill Emphasizes Minority Participation

-Maryland continued to advance its efforts to craft sports gambling legislation as the House of Delegates Ways and Means Committee held a long hearing Thursday on a sports wagering bill.
+Maryland continued to advance its efforts to craft online wagering legislation as the House of Delegates Ways and Means Committee held a long hearing Thursday on a sports wagering bill.

-The panel heard testimony from a couple of dozen stakeholders, from casino operator representatives already in Maryland to prospective applicants for sports gambling licenses to principals of ancillary businesses who seek to participate in the industry once it’s up and running.
+The panel heard testimony from a couple of dozen stakeholders, from casino operator representatives already in to prospective applicants for Maryland online betting apps licenses to principals of ancillary businesses who seek to participate in the industry once it’s up and running.

 The bill under discussion, HB 940, was sponsored in early February by Adrienne Jones, speaker of the House of Delegates.
 It addresses sports wagering, both retail and online, with a surprise inclusion of new taxes on daily fantasy sports.